-MESSAGE CENTER (IF EQUIPPED)
+MESSAGE CENTER

-With the ignition in the RUN position, the message center, located on your instrument cluster, displays important vehicle information through a constant monitor of vehicle systems.
+With the ignition in the RUN position, the message center, located on your instrument cluster, displays important vehicle and daily driving information through a constant monitor of vehicle systems.
 You may select display features on the message center for a display of status.
-The system will also notify you of potential vehicle problems with a display of system warnings followed by a long indicator chime.
+The system will also notify you of potential vehicle problems with a display of system warnings followed by an indicator chime.